Affiliate, Center on Aging & Work at Boston College

-Cal worked for six years at Encore.org, a national nonprofit organization dedicated to engaging people in midlife and beyond in paid and unpaid work that improves the world, later serving as the organization’s director of research and evaluation.
-During this time, Cal was invited to present at the University of Oxford in the U.K., as well as the Körber Foundation and EBS Universität in Germany.
-He is a graduate of both the MSW (2008) and PhD (2018) programs at the Brown School at Washington University in St. Louis, and earned his BA from the University of Iowa in his hometown of Iowa City.
+Previously, he worked for six years at Encore.org, later serving as the organization’s director of research and evaluation.
+Cal is a graduate of both the MSW and Ph.D. programs at the Brown School at Washington University in St. Louis and earned his BA from the University of Iowa in his hometown of Iowa City.

-May 2017: Dissertation Fellowship in Retirement Research, funded by the U.S. Social Security Administration and administered by the Center for Retirement Research at Boston College.
-Awarded: $28,000.
+Dissertation Fellowship in Retirement Research, funded by the U.S. Social Security Administration and administered by the Center for Retirement Research at Boston College.
+Role: PI.

 The Washington Post: You've stopped working.
 Now go out and make money.
 (September 2019)